NZ egalitarianism ditched, poverty entrenched and mega wealth thrives

 • Only 10% of private sector wage and salary earners are unionised.

-• 70% of elective surgeries are done in private hospitals now and timely treatment is likely to occur if you pay.
+• 70% of elective surgeries are done in private hospitals now and timely treatment is likely to occur only if you pay.
 There is a shortage of GPs and long wait times in A&E units.
 Tertiary education is largely funded by the students themselves and the average student loan for a degree is $30,000 and $40,000 for a postgraduate degree.

 • According to StatsNZ in 2023 112,000 people were extremely housing deprived.
 Almost 5,000 were living with no shelter and that number may have doubled currently.